Please update your browser

 to the top of the detached block stack.

 To increase the time between the hearts flying,

 This example uses 0.25.

-To hide the heart at the start of your program, add a “hide” block and a “when flag clicked” block.
+To hide the heart at the start of the program,

 Click the flag to test out your whole animation.